-1) Seeing the defense not adjusting to a shift, or turning around and talking about a motion while the ball is being snapped, there are things you expect during spring or even fall ball.
-Under the bright lights on Saturday nights during the season, guys are supposed to be flying around, not double checking their wristbands.
+1) Seeing the defense not adjusting to a shift, or turning around and talking about a motion while the ball is being snapped-- these are things you expect during spring ball or even fall camp.
+Under the bright lights of Saturdays during the season, guys are supposed to be flying around, not double checking their wristbands.
 The fact the wristbands are needed is a sign in itself.
 Either the playbook is too big or it is not being communicated correctly.

-The big uglies up front shouldn’t have to hear more than, ‘I have this gap or that gap’ and then go do the dirty work.
+The big uglies up front shouldn’t have to hear more than, "I have this gap or that gap" and then go do the dirty work.
 This dependence on a different form of communication could be seen all over the field in Boise on Saturday.
-Where on the wristband does it tell you what personnel is supposed to be on the field?
+Where on the wristband does it tell you what personnel group is supposed to be on the field?
 With a minute left in the fourth quarter, WSU should not be running a player out onto the field because they're a man short.

-There is a field awareness among the players, but from the sideline one of the eight defensive coaches (including GAs) has to see WSU doesn't have 11 on the field and one of the WSU assistant coaches has to call time out.
+There is a field awareness among the players, but from the sideline one of the eight defensive coaches (including graduate assistants) has to see WSU doesn't have 11 on the field and one of the assistants has to call time out.

 It is third-and-17 and WSU doesn't have one of its safeties on the field?
 Now, Charleston White raced onto the field late, without a call or a coverage and just played the game -- intercepting a ball in the end zone (pictured above).
 That right there says to me WSU is thinking too much and talent is being lost in communication.

-2) Live by the sword die by the sword -- this has been the aggressive coaching style a Mike Leach offense and you either get on board with it or you fail to believe in it.
+2) Live by the sword, die by the sword -- this has been the aggressive coaching style of Mike Leach's offense and you either get on board with it or you fail to believe in it.
 I am not condemning going for it on fourth down deep in the red zone in a game that was supposed to be a shootout.
 You understand going in you will need TDs to win.
-But then you lose by a field goal and the decision to forgo easy points early in the game must come into question.
+But then you lose by a field goal and the decision to forgo easy points must come into question.

 A QB sneak?
-In rewatching that play, that was the only thing the Broncos defense was prepared for.
+In rewatching that fateful fourth-down play, that was the only thing the Broncos defense was prepared to stop.
 Even hurrying to the ball and trying to draw them offsides looked practical as the entire interior defense was falling forward on the snap of the ball.

-One yard seems so easy, but when an offensive line has been in two-point stances the entire game and playing on their heels, you can’t just expect them to turn into the smash-face dirtbags (a term of endearment) it takes to get that one yard.
+One yard seems so easy, but when an offensive line is constantly in two-point stances and playing on its heels, you can’t just expect these guys to turn into the smash-face dirtbags (a term of endearment) it takes to get that one yard.
 And of course, WSU doesn't have tight ends or fullbacks to aid in the times it needs to ground and pound.

 3) Washington State beat Boise State in every statistical category.
 Unfortunately, that also included penalties: 10-3.
-True story: at one point in the game it was 8-0!
-I don’t need to go back and talk about discipline off the field, I covered that last week.
+At one point in the game it was 8-0!
+I don’t need to go back and talk about discipline off the field.
+I covered that last week.
 But when WSU starts drives out with first-and15, or allows a team to move the ball due to penalty, on-field discipline needs to come into scope.

-WSU just seemed to be out of sync as a team, and these misfires were spotlighted in the penalty category.
+WSU was out of sync as a team, and these misfires were spotlighted in the penalty category.

-Coug of the Game/Surprise of the Game: Shalom Luani
+Coug of the Game/Surprise of the Game: Safety Shalom Luani

 What a difference a day makes, and what an impact a player can have.
 There is still a lot of leadership needed on the defensive side of the ball, but Luani performed up to expectations and then some.
 He settled the defense after a rocky start, and gave life to the team -- twice!